leanprover-community/NNG4/README.md

 The game was initially designed for lean3 and has been adapted for lean4.
 [See lean3 version](https://www.ma.imperial.ac.uk/~buzzard/xena/natural_number_game/).

+## Getting Started

+There are multiple ways to run the game locally:

+### Local setup

+### VSCode Devcontainer

+The full instructions are at [Running games locally](https://github.com/leanprover-community/lean4game/blob/main/DOCUMENTATION.md#running-games-locally).
+In particular, the recommended setup is to have `docker` installed on your computer and then click on the pop-up "Reopen in Container" which is shown when opening this project in VSCode.

+The game is then accessible at [localhost:3000/#/g/local/game](http://localhost:3000/#/g/local/game).

+### Codespaces

+If you open the repository in codespaces, it should open a "Simple Browser" which displays the game.

+#### Simple Browser

+To update the game, you have to run `lake build` in a terminal (make sure to be inside `~/game`).

+Afterwards you can reload the "Simple Browser".
+Unfortunately this seems to be extremely limited and will always put you back to the starting page.

+### Gitpod

+Not verified to work yet.

 ## Contributing

 If you want to contribute to the Natural Number Game, it is probably best if you ask us for access and push on a non-`main` branch in this repo.
 That way a github-action will build the game automatically.